Chapter Four (1790-1793): The Tortola Design

 Thornton seemed struck with the need to have easy passage between the three principal rooms and only sixty feet separated the Senate from the House.
 He took a hint from the prospectus that the conference room and representatives room should be the same size.
 He made both rooms rectangular but with dais of the conference along the back wall and the other room with it along the interior wall.
 He had the Senate sitting in a rectangle but half as big as the other rooms.
 Their smaller room afforded senators the convenience of having two committee rooms next door.
 Other committee rooms would be distributed on other floors or in two smaller buildings flanking the main building.

-41: Floor plan for the Tortola design.
+41: Floor plan for the Tortola design. |

 The exterior of the building seemed to merge a traditional Georgian government house with a chaste expression of classical forms.
 The pediment above the entrance could barely contain an eagle trying to fly away from the six Corinthian columns below.
 The sloped roof that also united all the rooms was topped with a chaste colonnade and cupola.
 Thornton seemed to assume that the Capitol would contain all the operational functions of the government and his design lent no distinction to any.
-It was at once republican, bureaucratic and boring.
+It was bureaucratic and boring.

-40. The Tortola Design
+40. The Tortola Design |

-To better celebrate Thornton's subsequent Capitol design as a work of genius, Glenn Brown speculated that his Tortola design was actually Thornton's design for the President's house.
+To better celebrate Thornton's subsequent Capitol design as a work of genius, Glenn Brown speculated that his Tortola design was actually his design for the President's house.
 C. M. Harris, editor of Thornton’s published papers, wonders if it is actually George Turner’s design for the Capitol.
 However, in both his Tortola and winning design, Thornton labeled the members of the House of Representatives by their French equivalent.
 They were "Representants.”(16)

 Thornton had sent his “Fellow Citizen” letter to the commissioners in July and he promised that he would soon return to America.
 He had another reason to get there sooner than later.
-The American gave an annual prize for the best submitted dissertation.
+The American Philosophical Society gave an annual prize for the best submitted dissertation.
 He needed to get Cadmus there in time for the Philosophical Society's annual prize.
 Then in August, he "was seized with a very violent fever," took to bed, had an "intermission," thought himself out of danger but was too weak to work.
 He wasn't too weak to think up more schemes.

 He also had breeding livestock on his mind.
 Sugar plantations had something that gentlemen farmers in America coveted.
 Caribbean jackasses and jennies had a good reputation.
 He planned to take some with him to Philadelphia, but they couldn't be accommodated on the ship just slated to leave St. Croix.
 So he sent them back to Tortola to be cared for by Quash who he also trusted to catch "curious fish," put them in a barrel with a lamb's head and send the barrel to Philadelphia.
 He told his brother to whom he wrote those instructions that Quash would be rewarded.